Dreaming381/Latios-Framework-Documentation/Core/Custom Command Buffers and SyncPointPlaybackSystem.md

 instance the `SyncPointPlaybackSystem` executes, so make sure you are fully aware of your system order if there is concern for a command buffer to play back too early.
 Note that `SyncPointPlaybackSystem` is a Burst-compiled `ISystem` that is dispatched from a managed `SyncPointPlaybackSystemDispatch`.
+The latter is what you want to add to other `ComponentSystemGroups`.

 ## PreSyncPointGroup